You want smart political talk without the meltdowns?

 That will get you 20% off your order.

-Once again, HannityStrong.com and stay strong with strong cell for your mind and your body.
+Once again, HannityStrong.com and stay strong with Strong Cell for your mind and your body.

-The left and their identity crisis and their radicalism and their radical leaders are now out there fighting publicly.
+All right, the left and their identity crisis and their radicalism and their radical leaders are now out there fighting publicly.

-David Hogg is the DNC vice chair, and he has pledged to raise and pledging money himself, hundreds of millions of dollars to primary Democrats, pretty much if they're not towing the hardcore Jasmine Crockett, AOC, Squad, left wing, line, and being left-wing radical activists.
+David Hogg is the DNC vice chair, and he has pledged to raise, and pledging money himself, hundreds of millions of dollars to primary Democrats, pretty much if they're not towing the hardcore Jasmine Crockett AOC squad left-wing line and being left-wing radical activists.

 Here's what he said.